rust-lang-nursery/rust-cookbook/src/basics.md

 appending new errors.
 The error stack can be unwinded, thus providing a better context to understand why an error was raised.

-The below recipes attemps to deserialize the value `256` into a `u8`.
-An error will bubble up from Serde then csv and finaly up to the user code.
+The below recipes attempts to deserialize the value `256` into a `u8`.
+An error will bubble up from Serde then csv and finally up to the user code.

 ```rust